-1 Q. WILL CYBERSECURITY MEASURES PROTECT NMGC CUSTOMER AND 2 OPERATIONAL DATA FROM UNAUTHORIZED ACCESS?
-3 A. Yes.
-As discussed in detail by Mr. Miko, the proposed system will meet and exceed 4 industry cybersecurity standards and will ensure that NMGC and its customers are 5 protected.
-6 7 Q. HOW WILL THE SHARED SERVICES STAFF BE TRAINED?
-8 A. The shared services staff that will be supporting NMGC will largely consist of team 9 members who are already trained and experienced in operating the Oracle ERP and Oracle 10 WACS platforms.
-These professionals currently support Delta Utilities-another natural gas local distribution company in the BCP portfolio-and will have successfully completed 11 12 the transition of two natural gas LDCs from previous ERP and asset management systems 13 to the same Oracle platforms now proposed for NMGC.
-Many of these key IT shared 14 services staff also supported initial buildout, testing, launch, implementation of Delta 15 Utilities' system, and will be managing ongoing support for that system-the same Oracle 16 platforms now proposed for implementation at NMGC.
-17
+1 Q. HOW WILL THE SHARED SERVICES STAFF BE TRAINED?

-Because these systems will be cloned from an existing configuration, the shared services staff will already be familiar with the application architecture, business processes, integration points, and common troubleshooting scenarios.
-Unlike the SAP option, this significantly reduces the need for extensive retraining of current NMGC staff and enables the team to support NMGC from day one with confidence and efficiency.
+2 A. The shared services staff will largely consist of team members who are already trained and 3 experienced in operating the Oracle ERP and Oracle WACS platforms.
+These professionals 4 currently support Delta Utilities and will have successfully completed the transition of two 5 natural gas LDCs from previous ERP and asset management systems to the same Oracle 6 platforms now proposed for NMGC.
+Many of these key IT shared services staff also 7 supported initial buildout, testing, launch, implementation of Delta Utilities' system, and 8 will be managing ongoing support for that system-the same Oracle platforms now 9 proposed for implementation at NMGC.
+10 11 Because these systems will be cloned from an existing configuration, the shared services 12 staff will already be familiar with the application architecture, business processes, 13 integration points, and common troubleshooting scenarios.
+Unlike the SAP option, this 14 significantly reduces the need for extensive retraining of current NMGC staff and enables 15 the team to support NMGC from day one with confidence and efficiency.
+16 Where needed, supplemental training will be provided to account for any NMGC-specific 17 18 configurations, business rules, or regulatory requirements.
+This training will include hands-19 on environment walk-throughs, test scenario validation, and documentation review, all of 20 which will be completed during the transition period in close collaboration with NMGC 21 subject matter experts.
+Additionally, detailed knowledge transfer sessions will be 22 conducted to ensure that the shared services team understands any nuances unique to 23 NMGC's operations and reporting requirements.

-1 Where needed, supplemental training will be provided to account for any NMGC-specific 2 configurations, business rules, or regulatory requirements.
-This training will include hands- 3 on environment walk-throughs, test scenario validation, and documentation review, all of 4 which will be completed during the transition period in close collaboration with NMGC 5 subject matter experts.
-Additionally, detailed knowledge transfer sessions will be 6 conducted to ensure that the shared services team understands any nuances unique to 7 NMGC's operations and reporting requirements.
-8 9 This approach ensures that the shared services staff are not only technically equipped to 10 support the platform, but also operationally aligned with NMGC's business needs, thereby 11 minimizing transition risk and ensuring continuity of service.
-12 12 13 V. BENEFITS OF IT SHARED SERVICES FOR NMGC AND ITS CUSTOMERS V. Q. BENEFITS OF IT SHARED SERVICES FOR NMGC AND ITS CUSTOMERS DOES THIS PROPOSED SHARED SERVICES MODEL CREATE 13 13 14 DOES THIS PROPOSED SHARED SERVICES MODEL CREATE 13 14 15 Q. DOES THIS PROPOSED SHARED SERVICES MODEL CREATE OPERATIONAL AND COST EFFICIENCIES?
-13 14 15 16 Q. DOES THIS PROPOSED SHARED SERVICES MODEL CREATEOPERATIONAL AND COST EFFICIENCIES?Yes.
-This model creates operational and cost efficiencies by avoiding duplicative IT 13 14 15 16 17 Q. DOES THIS PROPOSED SHARED SERVICES MODEL CREATEOPERATIONAL AND COST EFFICIENCIES?Yes.
-This model creates operational and cost efficiencies by avoiding duplicative ITstaffing across BCP's natural gas utility portfolio companies while maintaining high 13 14 15 16 17 18 Q. DOES THIS PROPOSED SHARED SERVICES MODEL CREATEOPERATIONAL AND COST EFFICIENCIES?Yes.
-This model creates operational and cost efficiencies by avoiding duplicative ITstaffing across BCP's natural gas utility portfolio companies while maintaining highservice quality and deep platform expertise and still maintains the benefit of local job 13 14 15 16 17 18 19 Q. DOESTHISPROPOSEDSHAREDSERVICESMODELCREATEOPERATIONAL AND COST EFFICIENCIES?Yes.
-This model creates operational and cost efficiencies by avoiding duplicative ITstaffing across BCP's natural gas utility portfolio companies while maintaining highservice quality and deep platform expertise and still maintains the benefit of local jobcreation for non-IT related shared service needs.
-It also allows NMGC to stand up
+1 This approach ensures that the shared services staff are not only technically equipped to 2 support the platform, but also operationally aligned with NMGC's business needs, thereby 3 minimizing transition risk and ensuring continuity of service.
+4 5 V. BENEFITS OF SHARED SERVICES FOR NMGC AND ITS CUSTOMERS 6 Q. DOES THIS PROPOSED SHARED SERVICES MODEL CREATE 7 OPERATIONAL AND COST EFFICIENCIES?
+8 A. Yes.
+This model creates operational and cost efficiencies by leveraging staffing across the 9 natural gas utility portfolio companies while maintaining high service quality and deep 10 platform expertise and still maintains the benefit of local job creation for non-IT related 11 shared service needs.
+It also allows NMGC to stand up operations more quickly and at 12 lower risk, since the existing shared services team members are already experienced with 13 the systems in use.
+14 15 Importantly, while the IT support team is shared, NMGC will retain full operational 16 independence.
+The ERP instance, business processes, and security controls will be specifi 17 to NMGC, and governance mechanisms will be established to ensure that NMGC 18 priorities and regulatory obligations are fully supported within the IT shared service 19 framework.
+20 21 In addition, our current estimated operational costs of \$10.1 million (total IT plus non-IT) 22 are lower than Emera's current costs of \$11.8 million for shared service functions for 2024